dbactual/thomaspaine-www/content/works/to-the-citizens-of-the-united-states.md

    language.
 Truth* can derive no advantage from boisterous *vulgarity*.
-But when the motives and principles of a party are *bad*, it is necessary to *conceal them*; and its abettors having *principles they dare to acknowledge* and cannot *defend*, avoid everything of argument, and take refuge in *abuse* and *falsehood*.
+But when the motives and principles of a party are *bad*, it is necessary to *conceal them*; and its abettors having *principles they dare to acknowledge* and cannot *defend*, avoid every thing of argument, and take refuge in *abuse* and *falsehood*.

    The federal papers are an instance of the justness of this remark.
 Their